DensityCo/charts/README.md

 value in `props` changes.

 ### Why do it this way over a stateless React component?
 Great question.
-We forsee a future where not all of our projects will be react-based.
+We foresee a future where not all of our projects will be react-based.
 In fact, many of our existing "web" projects aren't, including the marketing site and may of our internal customer projects.
 Therefore, we feel that favoring react over any other technology and forcing ourselves to use react into the future is a bad idea.

 Instead, basing our charts on the raw DOM api gives us a few benefits:
-- Using libraries like D3 are a pain in the context of React since they both try to control the DOM.
+- Using libraries like d3 are a pain in the context of React since they both try to control the DOM.
   Exposing a raw DOM api eliminates this problem.
-- Our charts will work anywhere that the DOM api is available (Read: every browser ever.), which includes non-react based projects and react-based projects alike.
+- Our charts will work anywhere that the DOM api is available, which includes non-react based projects and react-based projects alike.
-- A chart is just a function - no classes to worry about.
+- A chart can be nicely represented as a function.

 ### How would I render my chart in a non-react application?
 Luckily, there's a helper function to do just that: